 This seems like such an obvious connection that I wouldn’t be surprised if someone else beat me to the conclusion by decades or even centuries.

-Art historian Jin Xu posted a picture of a 6th-century stone bodhisattva statue to his twitter, and I was interested to see a cicada adorning the headdress (fig. 5 & 6).
+Art historian Jin Xu posted a picture of a 6th century stone bodhisattva statue on twitter, and I was interested to see a cicada adorning the headdress (fig. 5 & 6).
 One essay about the statue suggests it was commissioned by an aristocratic layman since cicadas are known to have decorated the caps of high-ranking officials:

 Another noteworthy characteristic of this superb sculpture is the cicada-shaped decoration on the front of the crown.
 To date, there are no other known Chinese Buddhist sculptural examples of this kind.
 However, cicada images can be found on gold mountain-shaped crown plaques that also are embellished with thin gold wire and granulation; these have been excavated from the tomb of Ping Sufu of the Northern Yan period (A.D.
 409-436), and seated Buddha images were molded onto the back face of these crown ornaments.
 These excavated materials would have been made some one hundred years before the present image and suggest that there were members of the aristocracy who revered Buddhism and hid Buddha images on the backs of their crowns.
 This suggests the possibility that the Shumei bodhisattva, with a cicada in place of a Buddha image, was created at the request of a member of the aristocracy who revered Buddhism and believed in the philosophy that the Emperor is the living Buddha, which may have dated back to the Northern court (Standing Bodhisattva, n.d.).